tkchafin/FGTpartitioner/paper.md

 Heterozygous sites in diploid genomes are dealt with in multiple ways.
 By default, FGTpartitioner will randomly resolve haplotypes.
-The user can select an alternate resolution strategy (<-r>) which will either treat a SNP pair as failing if any resolution meets the four-gamete condition, or as passing if any possible resolution passes (i.e. the 'pessimistic' and 'optimistic' strategies of Wang et al., 2010).
+The user can select an alternate resolution strategy (<-r>) which will either treat a SNP pair as failing if any resolution meets the four-gamete condition, or as passing if any possible resolution passes (i.e. the 'pessimistic' and 'optimistic' strategies of @Wang2010).

 In conclusion, ``FGTpartitioner`` has several advantages over similar methods: 1) algorithmic and performance enhancements allow it to perform orders of magnitude faster, thus extending application to larger genomes; and 2) the